A central venous line is a long, soft, flexible tube that is put into a large vein in the chest.

-- Make a small surgical cut in the chest.
+- Make a small surgical cut in the chest or groin.

-- Put the catheter through this tunnel, under the skin, into a vein.
+- Put the catheter through the hollow needle into a vein.

-- Push the catheter in until the tip is close to the heart.
+- Push the catheter in until the tip is close to the heart often using ultrasound guidance.

-- Take an x-ray to make sure the CVL is in the right place.
+- Take an x-ray to make sure the central venous line is in the right place.

 - There is a small risk for infection.
-The longer the CVL is in, the greater the risk.
+The longer the central venous line is in, the greater the risk.